Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

  |text     |     0         |
  |target   |     0         |

 The shape of the data set is (7613,5).
-This means that the data set contains 7613 samples.
+This means that the data set contains 7613 samples (the tweets).
 For each of them we have 4 features and the target column.
-Let us check how many of those samples are in each class:
+Let us check how many of those samples are in each class ("class" here refers to the target value):

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/count_sample_inclass.png" description="Figure 1." %}